microsoft/code-with-engineering-playbook/data-fundamentals/README.md

 A simple way to accomplish this on the database side is to increment a version number on each update.
 This can be done in a single executed statement as:

-> WARNING: the below will not work when using an isolation level at or lower than read ucnommitted (eventual consistency).
+> WARNING: the below will not work when using an isolation level at or lower than read uncommitted (eventual consistency).

 ```SQL
 -- Please treat this as pseudo code, and adjust as necessary.